 The YRH model system44 is a three-body system that has been developed in our group to study weakly coupled systems.
-The model reaction is an electronically nonadiabatic scattering process between an excited atom Y and a ground-electronic state diatomic molecule RH in a specific quantum state (ν ,j), where ν the vibrational quantum number, and j is the rotational quantum number.
-In addition to electronically adiabatic, nonreactive scattering, the collision can result in two possible outcomes as shown in the following equations:
+The model reaction is an electronically nonadiabatic scattering process between an excited atom Y^ and a ground-electronic state diatomic molecule RH in a specific quantum state (v, j), where v the vibrational quantum number, and j is the rotational quantum number.
+The collision can result in two possible outcomes as shown in the following equations: